MicrosoftDocs/Azure-RMSDocs/Azure-RMSDocs/deploy-use/deploy-aip-scanner.md

 Note that the scanner does not discover and label in real time.
 It systematically crawls through files on data stores that you specify, and you can configure this cycle to run once, or repeatedly.

-By default, only Office documents are protected rather than all file types.
-The full list of Office file types supported is listed in the [admin guide](../rms-client/client-admin-guide-file-types.md#file-types-supported-for-protection), in the **File types supported by Office** table.

-    To change this default behavior, for example, to generically protect other file types, you must manually edit the registry and specify the additional file types that you want to be protected.
-For instructions, see [File API configuration](../develop/file-api-configuration.md) from the developer guidance.
-In this documentation for developers, generic protection is referred to as "PFile".

-You can also specify which file types to scan, or exclude from scanning.
+You can specify which file types to scan, or exclude from scanning.
 To restrict which files the scanner inspects, define a file types list by using [Set-AIPScannerScannedFileType](/powershell/module/azureinformationprotection/Set-AIPScannerScannedFileType).

 ## Prerequisites for the Azure Information Protection scanner